jsmodules/cookies/README.md

 The HTTPOnly cookie attribute can help to mitigate this attack by preventing access to cookie value through Javascript.
 Read more about [Cookies and Security](http://www.nczonline.net/blog/2009/05/12/cookies-and-security/).

-## To Do
+## Tests

-- Add tests
+Tests are set up in the `tests` directory and use the [Jasmine](https://jasmine.github.io/2.0/introduction.html) test runner.

+The project uses [GulpJS](//gulpjs.org) for the entire workflow.
+So make sure that you update the NPM requirements:

+    npm update

+Then to make changes and test use the default gulp task:

+    gulp

+This task watches the project directories and runs a static server with livereload to watch the changes and run tests on every change.

 ## Roadmap

 Not much is planned.
 It does what it needs to.
-Feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests if you have any ideas.